mount 10.0.10.20:/data /data_on_nfs mount.nfs: requested NFS version or transport protocol is not supported

 If that doesn’t work for you then try installing package nfs-utils on your server and you will get through this error.

 # Turn off v4 protocol support #RPCNFSDARGS="-N 4" # Turn off v2 and v3 protocol support #RPCNFSDARGS="-N 2 -N 3"

 Removing hash from

 RPCNFSDARGS lines will turn off specific version support.
-This way clients with mentioned nfs version wont be able to connect to NFS server for mounting share.
-If you have any of it enabled, try disabling it and mounting at client after NFS server service restart.
+This way clients with mentioned NFS versions won’t be able to connect to the NFS server for mounting share.
+If you have any of it enabled, try disabling it and mounting at the client after the NFS server service restarts.